airalab/learning-center/en/lesson_3_wallet.md

 ```

 Create the `TokenEther` module using the `Aira BuilderTokenEther` -> `Create` function.
-We have discussed that in a previous lessons.
-Don't forget to include small amount of ETH for the builder fee (0.01 ETH).
+We have discussed that in a previous lesson.
+Don't forget to include a small amount of ETH for the builder fee (0.01 ETH).

 Add the `TokenEther` module to the watched contracts list.
 Let's call it `Ether Funds`.
 You can find the `TokenEhter` address in the `Aira BuilderTokenEther` -> `Latest Events`.